Miss Puerto Rico: Placements in major pageants

 In 2006, Puerto Rico placed for the first time in the oldest major pageants—Miss Universe, Miss World and Miss International—during the same year.
-In 2010, Puerto Rico placed for the first time in the Big Four pageants—Miss Universe, Miss World, Miss International and Miss Earth—during the same year.
-In 2019, Puerto Rico placed for the first time in the Grand Slam pageants—Miss Universe, Miss World, Miss International, Miss Earth, Miss Supranational and Miss Grand International—during the same year.
-In 2023, Puerto Rico placed for the first time in the Grand Slam and Miss Intercontinental, the oldest minor pageant, during the same year.
+In 2010, Puerto Rico placed for the first time in all of the Big Four pageants—Miss Universe, Miss World, Miss International and Miss Earth—during the same year.
+In 2019, Puerto Rico placed for the first time in all of the Grand Slam pageants—Miss Universe, Miss World, Miss International, Miss Earth, Miss Supranational and Miss Grand International—during the same year.
+In 2023, Puerto Rico placed for the first time in all of the Grand Slam pageant and Miss Intercontinental, the oldest minor pageant, during the same year.

-As of 2024, Puerto Rico has produced the following placements in the most important international pageants:
+Puerto Rico has produced the following placements in the most important international pageants: